Eduardo Makaroff: Biography

-In 2005 he co-composed with Christoph H. Müller the original music for Not Here to Be Loved, a film by Stéphane Brizé, and in 2007/2008 the soundtrack for El Gaucho, a documentary fiction film by Argentinean director Andres Jarach.
+In 2005 he co-composed with Christoph H. Müller the original music for Not Here to Be Loved, a film by Stéphane Brizé, and in 2007/2008 the soundtrack for El Gaucho, a documentary fiction film by Argentine director Andres Jarach.
 The composer/producer duo Müller & Makaroff was thus born.
-During 2012 & 2013 Müller & Makaroff wrote music for the short film Reencuentro by Argentinean director Pablo Giorgelli (Camera d’or in Cannes for his film Las Acacias) and for Evita, a radio lecture written by Pablo Agüero starring French actress Jeanne Moreau.
+During 2012 & 2013 Müller & Makaroff wrote music for the short film Reencuentro by Argentine director Pablo Giorgelli (Camera d’or in Cannes for his film Las Acacias) and for Evita, a radio lecture written by Pablo Agüero starring French actress Jeanne Moreau.

 In 2014, Makaroff teamed up again with Christoph H. Müller who together collaborated with vocalist Catherine Ringer to form a new band called Plaza Francia.
 This resulted in their 7 April 2014 release A New Tango Song Book and a subsequent French/European tour which ended in November 2015.

 In 2018 Plaza Francia changed its name to Plaza Francia Orchestra and released a self titled album featuring Catherine Ringer, Lura and Maria Muliterno on vocals.
-They also collaborated on this record with Argentinean musicians Pablo Gignoli and Sebastian Volco.
-The album cover was designed by Argentinian artist Antonio Segui who was based in Paris.
+They also collaborated on this record with Argentine musicians Pablo Gignoli and Sebastian Volco.
+The album cover was designed by Argentine artist Antonio Segui who was based in Paris.
 They started a new tour during Summer 2018 which ended in Abu Dhabi in Autumn 2019.

 Makaroff and Christoph H. Müller have also re-started touring, recording & performing under the moniker Müller & Makaroff.
-In December 2019, they collaborate with visual artist Ian Kornfeld for a new project Antropoceno! which was released for the first time at COP25 in Madrid.
+In December 2019, they collaborate with visual artist Ian Kornfeld for a new project, Antropoceno!, which was released for the first time at COP25 in Madrid.

-The first single Antropoceno (atentas al) featuring Fémina, Hilda Lizarazu and Mia Folino was released in the Autmumn of 2020 which was performed at the 2020 UN Global Climate Action Awards.
-This single was followed by Ahora featuring the voices of Greta Thunberg and David Attenborough.
-In May 2022 they released Todo puede suceder featuring Kevin Johansen in a joint operation with Brian Eno's EarthPercent organisation.
+The first single, "Antropoceno (atentas al)", was released in 2020.
+The song featured Fémina, Hilda Lizarazu, and Mia Folino, it was performed at the 2020 UN Global Climate Action Awards.
+This single was followed by "Ahora" featuring the voices of Greta Thunberg and David Attenborough.
+In May 2022 they released "Todo puede suceder" featuring Kevin Johansen in a joint operation with Brian Eno's EarthPercent organisation.